MathCancer/PhysiCell/README.md

 + Various safety refinements (`const` accessors) in vector operations ([PR 160](https://github.com/MathCancer/PhysiCell/pull/160)).
 Thanks, Vincent Noël!
 + Made changes to cell SVG plotting to support broader types of plotting in advance of PhysiMeSS [PR 162](https://github.com/MathCancer/PhysiCell/pull/162).
 Thanks, Vincent Noēl!
 + Added a safe way to query the current velocity via `Basic_Agent::get_previous_velocity()` in preparation for PhysiMeSS.
 [PR 163](https://github.com/MathCancer/PhysiCell/pull/163).
 Thanks, Vincent Noël!
 + Refined control of object counts in SVG for upcoming PhysiMeSS release.
-(PR 164)[https://github.com/MathCancer/PhysiCell/pull/164].
+[PR 164](https://github.com/MathCancer/PhysiCell/pull/164).
 Thanks, Vincent!
 + Refined SVG plot options to incorporate substrates.
-[PR 181](https://github.com/MathCancer/PhysiCell/pull/181) and [PR 182](https://github.com/MathCancer/PhysiCell/pull/182).
+[PR 181](https://github.com/MathCancer/PhysiCell/pull/181).
+Thanks, Marco Ruscone!

 #### 1.12.0
 + Added new functions to `PhysiCell_basic_signaling`:
   + `multivariate_Hill_response_function` combines multiple signals (`std::vector<double> signals`) with individual half-maxes (`std::vector<double> half_maxes`) and Hill powers (`std::vector<double> hill_powers`) into a multivariate Hill response function, such that if only supplied with a single nonzero signal, then it returns the regular single-variable Hill function for that corresponding signal.